-Hear, See, Feel the power of Nature before your eyes as the River Nile, one of the Wonders of Africa is squeezed into the devil’s Cauldron dropping down 44 meters to the escarpment and then continues its journey to the Mediterranean Sea.
-This a must see for any visitor to Uganda and to Murchison Falls Park.
+Hear, See, Feel the power of Nature before your eyes as the River Nile, one of the Wonders of Africa, is squeezed into the devil’s Cauldron, dropping down 44 meters to the escarpment and then continues its journey to the Mediterranean Sea.
+This a must-see for any visitor to Uganda and Murchison Falls Park.

 Murchison Falls – most Powerful Waterfall in the World – The Power of the Nile Unleashed down the Western Rift Valley.
-Murchison Falls is the most powerful waterfall in the world is more than the size of a waterfall it is the power of a nature unleashed, the ground trembling with the power of the historic River Nile rushing downward toward the Mediterranean Sea – it is more than picture taking, it is more than mere statistics it is raw power of nature unleashed as you have never seen, heard or felt before, it is simply Murchison Falls – the most powerful waterfall in the world before you – the waters seem to be actually rising up and not just falling down – and it is not just any River but the River Nile.
+Murchison Falls is the most powerful waterfall in the world.
+It is more than the size of a waterfall; it is the power of nature unleashed.
+The ground is trembling with the power of the historic River Nile rushing down toward the Mediterranean Sea.
+It is more than a picture-taking moment.
+It is more than mere statistics.
+It is the raw power of nature unleashed as you have never seen, heard, or felt before.
+It merely is Murchison Falls, the most powerful waterfall in the world before you.
+The waters seem to be rising.
+It is not only any River but the River Nile.

-The Nile is 50 meters wide above the waterfalls and pours and rushes through a 7 meter gorge called the Devil’s Cauldron, downward over 44 meter creating this awesome spectacular of Nature called Murchison Falls, others refer to it as Kabarega Falls or Kabalega Falls and you will see maps with that name which comes from Chwa II Kabarega, also Kabalega, (18 June 1853-6 April 1923) was the Omukama of Bunyoro from 1870 to 1899 and a thorn in side of the British Colonial Powers and to Samuel Baker who named Murchison Falls.
-No matter what, it is not the name but this pearl in the Pearl of Africa in Uganda commonly referred to as Murchison Falls.
+The Nile is 50 meters wide above the waterfalls and pours and rushes through a 7-meter gorge called the Devil’s Cauldron.
+It drops down over 44 meters creating this impressive spectacle of Nature called Murchison Falls, others refer to it as Kabarega Falls or Kabalega Falls, and you will see maps with that name which comes from Chwa II Kabarega.
+Also, Kabalega, (18 June 1853-6 April 1923) was the Omukama of Bunyoro from 1870 to 1899 and a thorn inside of the British Colonial Powers and to Samuel Baker, who named Murchison Falls.
+No matter what, it is not the name, but this pearl in the Pearl of Africa in Uganda commonly referred to as Murchison Falls.

 Best ways to Experience the Falls:

-Boat Launch Safari up the Nile: Here you take a 2 hour boat safari up the River Nile with a lot of elephants, buffaloes, antelopes, hippos, crocodiles, monitor lizards and the bottom of the falls you disembark and take a guided hike up the sides of the falls which takes about 45 minutes – this is a guided hike.
+Boat Launch Safari up the Nile: Here you take a 2-hour boat safari up the River Nile seeing a lot of elephants, buffaloes on the shore, antelopes, hippos, crocodiles, monitor lizards and the bottom of the falls you disembark and take a guided hike up the sides of the falls which takes about 45 minutes – this is a guided hike.
 At the top of you can see the Nile as it is 50 meters wide and then pours through the Devil’s Cauldron.
-Look out and down and you see the Nile flowing peacefully toward Lake Albert.
+Look ahead of you and down, and you see the Nile flowing peacefully toward Lake Albert.